bioinfo-pf-curie/raw-qc/docs/installation.md

 If you're not able to use [singularity](https://sylabs.io/guides/3.6/user-guide/) _or_ [Docker](https://www.docker.com/), you can instead use [conda](https://docs.conda.io) to manage the software requirements.
 This is slower and less reproducible than the above, but is still better than having to install all requirements yourself!
-The pipeline ships with a conda environment file and nextflow has a built-in support for this.
+The pipeline ships with a conda environment file and Nextflow has a built-in support for this.

-To use it first ensure that you have [conda](https://docs.conda.io) installed (we recommend to use [miniconda](https://conda.io/miniconda.html)), then follow the same pattern as above and use the flag `-profile conda`
+To use it first ensure that you have [conda](https://docs.conda.io) installed (we recommend to use [miniconda](https://conda.io/miniconda.html)), then follow the same pattern as above and use the flag `-profile conda`.
-Note that in this case, the conda environment will be created in the `cache/work` folder by default.
+Note that in this case, the conda environment will be created in the `$HOME/conda-cache-nextflow` folder by default.
 This folder can be changed using the `--condaCacheDir` option.

 In addition to a general conda environment, this pipeline also comes with a `-profile multiconda` setting.
-In this case, a conda environment per process will be created.
+In this case, a conda environment per tool (note that each process is assigned a tool with the label directive) will be created.
 This configuration is useful if different processes require different tool versions (leading to potential conda conflicts thus making impossible to use the `-profile conda` option).

 #### Singularity

 Using [singularity](https://sylabs.io/guides/3.6/user-guide/) is in general a great idea to manage environment and ensure reproducibility.
 The process is very similar: running the pipeline with the option `-profile singularity` tells Nextflow to enable singularity to run the pipeline.
-Containers containing all of the software requirements can be automatically generated using the `recipes` information.
+Containers with all of the software requirements can be automatically generated using the `recipes` information.
-Once available, the user can specified where to look for the images using the option `--singularityImagePath /my/path/to/singularity/containers`
+Once available, the user can specified where to look for the images using the option `--singularityImagePath /my/path/to/singularity/containers`.

 #### Docker

 A generic configuration profile is available with `-profile docker`.
-In this case, the pipeline will look for `Docker` containers as defined in the [`conf/docker.config`](conf/docker.config)
+In this case, the pipeline will look for `Docker` containers as defined in the [`conf/docker.config`](conf/docker.config).

 ### Cluster usage